-What is a Leg-O-Mutton Shotgun Case?
+What is a Doll’s Head Shotgun Lock-Up?

 A series of brief articles cataloging the sport and gear for wing and clays shooting.